Josh Peck: Career

 In 2006, Peck appeared in the independent film Special, which premiered at the Sundance Film Festival, and voiced Eddie, one of two possum brothers, in the animated sequel, Ice Age: The Meltdown, which was released on March 31 of that year.
 Peck played a high school bully in 2008's Drillbit Taylor, and starred in the films The Wackness (released July 2008), American Primitive, Safety Glass, and reprised his role as Eddie in Ice Age: Dawn of the Dinosaurs.
 In 2011, Peck had a cameo role on the hit Nickelodeon show Victorious as an audience member for a play Jade wrote.
 In 2012, Peck starred in the remake of Red Dawn, and once again reprised his role as Eddie, in Ice Age: Continental Drift.
 In 2013, he began voicing Casey Jones in Nickelodeon's Teenage Mutant Ninja Turtles.

 In 2014, Peck appeared as Danny Norwood in the pilot of The Rebels, one of Amazon Studios' five adult test pilots released on Amazon Video in early 2014.
 In 2015, Peck was cast as a lead in the comedy series, Grandfathered, starring alongside John Stamos.
 Grandfathered premiered on September 29 and has gained generally favorable reviews from Rotten Tomatoes and Metacritic.
 Both Peck and Stamos are nominated for a 2016 People's Choice Award in the category "Favorite Actor In A New TV Series".
 However it was canceled after one season.
 In 2016, Peck was cast as Ross in the FOX series Pitch.
 He appeared in 2 episodes as a statistics analyst.
 The series was cancelled after 10 episodes.

 Peck made several features on David Dobrik's vlog, becoming a frequent contributor to "The Vlog Squad", before pursuing his own YouTube channel.
 Peck is an active Influencer on Instagram, YouTube and TikTok with 10.3m, 3.76m and 1.9m followers respectively.
 Peck has co-hosted the "Good Guys" podcast with instagram comedian Ben Soffer since 2022, and has a podcast called "Curious with Josh Peck" produced by Ramble, where he interviews celebrities such as John Stamos and Bob Saget discussing not only current topics but their personal lives.

 In February 2020, it was announced that Peck had been cast in the title role as U.S. Marshal Scott Turner II in the sequel series of Turner & Hooch on Disney+.
 The series premiered in July 2021, and after one season was canceled in December.
 In August 2021, Peck joined the cast of How I Met Your Father as Drew, an elementary school vice principal.
 The series premiered on Hulu on January 18, 2022.
 He appears in two episodes of the second season of the iCarly revival, debuting in "iBuild a Team".
 In March 2022, HarperOne released his memoir titled Happy People Are Annoying.
 In 2023, Peck played the role of Kenneth Bainbridge in Christopher Nolan's Oppenheimer.
+In 2026 Peck appeared as a recurring guest for 3 episodes as Senator Ashford in the second season of Amazon Prime Videos original Cross.